-The Feed the Future Innovation Lab for Collaborative Research on Grain Legumes (Legume Innovation Lab) is a four and a half year research and capacity building program (2013–2017) funded by the U.S. Agency for International Development (USAID) that focuses on edible grain legumes, including common bean, cowpea, pigeon pea, and lima bean, among others.
-The program builds upon the scientific advances and technological achievements of the Bean/Cowpea and Dry Grain Pulses CRSPs while responding to the agriculture development priorities and objectives set forth in USAID’s Feed the Future (FTF) Presidential Initiative in FTF focus countries and regions.
+Feed the Future was established as the US government’s Global Hunger and Food Security Initiative.
+Under that Initiative, US Agency for International Development (USAID) developed a set of Innovation Labs for Collaborative Research.
+As of January 2017, there were 24 Innovation Labs engaging more than 70 top US universities with their collaborators across the globe.
+The Feed the Future Innovation Lab for Collaborative Research on Grain Legumes (Legume Innovation Lab) is a four and a half year research and capacity building program (2013–2017) funded by USAID that focuses on edible grain legumes, including common bean, cowpea, pigeon pea, and lima bean, among others.
+The program builds upon the scientific advances and technological achievements of the Bean/Cowpea and Dry Grain Pulses CRSPs while responding to the agriculture development priorities and objectives set forth in the original Feed the Future (FTF) Presidential Initiative in FTF focus countries and regions, and reaffirmed in the Global Food Security Act of 2016.

 Because growth in the agricultural sector has proven highly effective in reducing long-term poverty, Feed the Future’s research strategy focuses on helping developing countries cultivate and strengthen their own agricultural sectors to improve food security and increase economic opportunities and incomes for smallholder farmers, many of whom are women providing directly for their households.
 Feed the Future’s goals emphasize the use of scientific knowledge and innovation to ensure smallholder farmers sustainably increase food production, can adapt to climate change, and can access and use transformative technologies and innovations.